jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 - lockout modes
 - pushbutton double press modes

-- 3ph-drive to lockout conditions - goes to lockout on SV14T and MV<>18 (trip PB timeout )
+- 3ph-drive to lockout conditions - goes to lockout on SV14T and MV<>18 (trip PB timeout and operating mode 2 or 3)
+	- Do we want to drive all 3 phases to lockout when in mode 2?
+(1ph lockout unless multi-ph fault)